cbarger82/w251/hw3_new/ReadMe.md

 --Recieves messages from local broker and sends them to the cloud broker
 ----Dockerfile.mqttfwd
 ----picsender.py
-#BUILD CONTAINER: docker build -t forwarder -f Dockerfile.mqttbk .
+#BUILD CONTAINER: docker build -t forwarder -f Dockerfile.mqttfwd .
-#START CONTAINER: sudo docker run --name forwarder --network hw03 -v /tmp/.X11-unix/:/tmp/.X11-unix --volume $PWD:/home/w251/hw3_new -ti forwarder:latest /bin/ash
+#START CONTAINER: docker run --name forwarder --network hw03 -v /tmp/.X11-unix/:/tmp/.X11-unix --volume $PWD:/home/w251/hw3_new -ti forwarder:latest /bin/ash
-  --Once in container, run picsender.py
+  --Once in container, run python forwarder.py
 #Forwarder is subscribing messages for the topic face_detect from the detector with QoS 2, which means to send the message exactly ONCE, and publishing messages to MQTTbroker

 ################################################################################